lanl/phoebus/doc/sphinx/src/contributing.rst

 integration.

-To maintain their active status as Maintainer, all members will agree to adhere to our Community Code of Conduct and sign a Memorandum of Understanding described `here <GOVERNANCE.md>`__.
+To maintain their active status as Maintainer, all members will agree to adhere to our Community Code of Conduct and adhere to a Memorandum of Understanding described `here <GOVERNANCE.md>`__.

 Contributing to ``Phoebus``